liferay/lexicon-site/src/pages/docs/patterns/buttons.md

 #### Button group

-Button groups are used to switch between complementary views for example but they must never be used for complementary actions and "Change and Cancel" or "Save and Cancel".
+Button groups are used to switch between complementary views for example, but they must never be used for complementary actions and "Change and Cancel" or "Save and Cancel".
 In those cases the use of single buttons is the correct solution.

 ![button gruop or segmented button, 3 segments, default size](../../../images/buttonGroupDefault.png)